 On August 27, 1927, the Telegram Company purchased Clarksburg Publishing Company and moved from the Empire Building on Fourth Street to Hewes Avenue, its present location.
 Retaining the name Clarksburg Publishing Company, the merged operation now owned both papers.
 A used Goss Staightline press purchased in 1928 printed both newspapers in an old-fashioned wide format for the next seven decades.
 It was believed to be the oldest press in daily operation in the United States when it was replaced in January 1998 by a Goss Urbanite that allowed full color capability and reduced the newspapers’ width to modern standards.

 Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Make sure the representative is legitimate.
+Check Representative's Identity: Make sure the representative is legitimate.
 You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to contact a certified attorney specializing in privacy laws to ensure compliance and to defend your rights and interests.
-You can find more information here by looking up a licensed privacy law specialist.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to consult a licensed privacy attorney to ensure compliance and to secure your rights and interests.
+You can find more information here by finding an accredited privacy lawyer.